main dishes mediterranean

 3. Roast for 25–30 minutes, flipping halfway through, until deeply golden and tender when pierced with a knife.

 4. While cauliflower roasts, make the sauce: In a bowl, whisk tahini, lemon juice, minced garlic, and water until smooth.
-Add more water if needed—it should be pourable but not thin.
+Add more water if needed.
+It should be pourable but not thin.
 Season with salt.

 5. Remove cauliflower from oven.
 Transfer to a serving platter.